ChalkDUST is a statistics reporting tool for the TexQuest Databases Program.

 2. Beginning in September 2019, most TexQuest resources will begin using three new statistics: Total_Item_Investigations, Total_Item_Requests, and Searches_Regular.
 These new statistics will replace Record Views, Result Clicks, Regular Searches (Searches), and Full Text Documents.
 See the Understanding Stats section below for more information about these changes and statistics.

-3. The following new Gale product name changes went into effect in July 2019.
-ChalkDUST will list these resources with both the new and former Gale product names.
+3. The following TexQuest product name changes have recently gone into effect.
+ChalkDUST will list these resources with both the new and former product names.

 |Former Product Names:||New Names for Products:|

 |Britannica Learning Zone||Britannica Fundamentals|

 |Gale Virtual Reference Library (GVRL)||Gale eBooks|

 |General OneFile||Gale General OneFile|